nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ```
 Notice that `ExerciseHashMap` does not know the nature of the observers and how they interact with it.
 `ExerciseHashMap` only stores a list of the objects observing it.
 It does not have to define what they should do to update,
-instead the responsibility of deciding what to do is passed on to the Observers themselves.
+instead, the responsibility of deciding what to do is passed on to the Observers themselves.

 This allows for flexibility in having different types of objects having different forms of updating.
 This keeps the code
 in `ExerciseHashMap` short and hides the implementation of the Observers behind the `Observer` interface which acts as an